3DTune-In/3dti_AudioToolkit_Examples/README.md

 # 3dti_AudioToolkit_Examples
-This is a repository containing an example to show how to use the 3D Tune-In Toolkit library, which is located here: https://github.com/3DTune-In/3dti_AudioToolkit.
-This example includes as a submodule the 3D Tune-In Toolkit as well as some 3rd party libraries which are listed below.
+This is a repository containing examples to show how to use the 3D Tune-In Toolkit library, which is located here: https://github.com/3DTune-In/3dti_AudioToolkit.
+This examples include as a submodule the 3D Tune-In Toolkit as well as some 3rd party libraries which are listed below.

 **The structure of the repository is as follows:**
 ```
 3dti_AudioToolkit_Examples
 ├── 3dti_AudioToolkit
+├── third_party_libraries
+|   └── portaudio
 └── example_1
     ├── rtaudio
     ├── src
+    ├── resources
+    └── projectsv
+        └── vstudio
+        └── linux
+        └── xcode
+└── example_2:portaudio
+    ├── src
+    └── resources
+    └── projects
         └── vstudio
 ```

 ## Third party libraries